-Retention shall meet DER Stormwater Drainage Rule 17-25 (retain the first inch of stormwater for drainage basins over 100 acres; the first one half inch for drainage basins under 100 acres) SJRWMD Chapter 40C-4, Environmental Resource Permit for Surface Water Systems and SJRWMD Chapter 40-C-42, Environmental Resource Permits: Regulation of Stormwater Management Systems.
+Retention shall meet DER Stormwater Drainage Rule 17 25 (retain the first inch of stormwater for drainage basins over 100-acres; the first one-half-inch for-drainage basins under 100 acres) SJRWMD Chapter Environmental Resource Permit for Surface Water Systems and SJRWMD Chapter 40-C-42.
+Environmental Resource Permits: Regulation Stormwater Management Systems.

-4.01.02 All improvements, replacements, expansion or increase in capacity of facilities shall be compatible with the adopted level of service standards for the facilities and the distribution of these facilities shall be consistent with the Future Land Use Map.

-4.01.03 The County Engineer-Public Works Director shall, on a semi-annual basis, review the level of County development in terms of infrastructure availability and provide the findings to the Board of County Commissioners and the Building Official Planning Director except for transportation which will be provided to the traffic engineering department, for guidance in the issuing of Certificates of Concurrency.

-The County Engineer_Public Works Director shall prepare annual summaries of capacity and demand information for each public infrastructure facility.
-The County Engineer_Public Works Director then shall submit recommendations to the County Commission regarding extensions of facilities to meet future needs.
-These recommendations shall include required costs to implement such improvements and upon Commission approval be considered as recommendations in the next fiscal year budget hearings.

-New or expansion service areas for publicly owned or investor-owned utilities shall be consistent with the development areas on the Future Land Use Map or Future Land Use Map as amended in accordance with Chapter 163.3187 F.S.
-The boundaries of the utility service areas shall not be gerrymandered in such a way that enclaves are created that will lack service.
+- 4.01.02 All improvements, replacements, expansion or increase in capacity of facilities shall be compatible with the adopted level of service standards for the facilities and the distribution of these facilities shall be consistent with the Future Land Use Map. - 4.01.03 The County Engineer-Public Works Director shall, on a semi-annual basis, review the level of County development in terms of infrastructure availability and provide the findings to the Board of County Commissioners and the Building Official Planning Director except for transportation which will be provided to the traffic engineering department, for guidance in the issuing of Certificates of Concurrency. - 4.01.04 The County Engineer Public Works Director shall prepare annual summaries of capacity and demand information for each public infrastructure facility.
+The County Engineer Public Works Director then shall submit recommendations to the County Commission regarding extensions of facilities to meet future needs.
+These recommendations shall include required costs to implement such and upon Commission approval recommendations in the next fiscal year budget hearings. - 4.01.05 New or expansion service areas for publicly owned or investor-owned utilities shall be consistent with the development areas on the Future Land Use Map or Future Land Use Map as amended in accordance with Chapter 163.3187 F.S.
+The boundaries of the utility service areas shall πot be gerrymandered in such a way that enclaves are created that will lack service.